No Products in the Cart

 Handwritten notes show you took the time to dwell

 Emailing the poll is the easy part.
 Getting people to fill it out is harder.
-It’ a good idea to offer some sort of small discount or an inexpensive free gift to customers that take the time.
+It's a good idea to offer some sort of small discount or an inexpensive free gift to customers that take the time.
+You might also distribute your questionnaire on your social media pages.

 This simultaneously thanks them for filling out the poll as well as further ingratiating them to your business.